-That unattractive experience inspired me to make my favorite cooling-off-drink of my childhood: Chicha Morada.
+It has been so hot in Los Angeles.
+This unattractive heatwave inspired me to make my favorite cooling-off-drink of my childhood: Peruvian Chicha Morada.
 This is what my mama would make me when I was little.

 Look how pretty the purple corn is!